kylescollin/piq-storelocator/README.md

 DESCRIPTION
 -----------
 This is a store locator mobile website, ideally served as a mobile ad.
-It has a fixed size of 640x840px, which translates to 320x420px size for non-retina phones.
-This will pull in a map of locations based on a Google Maps search term.
+It is built to be retina ready utilizing double sized assets that should responsively fit for small screens as well.
+This unit populates a Google Map based on filtering through the Google Places API.

 USER FLOW